America's Health Rankings, United Health Foundation Logo

 Preventing and treating maternal opioid dependence before and during pregnancy is crucial to reducing cases of NAS.
 Strategies include:

 • Responsible opioid prescription practices and prescription drug monitoring.
-Providers can refer to the CDC Guideline for Prescribing Opioids for Chronic Pain, which has a section on pregnant patients.
-Posters, checklists, fact sheets and trainings on the guideline can be found on the Centers for Disease Control and Prevention (CDC) website.
+Providers can refer to the CDC Clinical Practice Guideline for Prescribing Opioids for Pain, which has a section on pregnant patients.

-• Screening pregnant women for substance use and, if positive, offering information and more detailed examination in order to provide and prescribe appropriate treatment for both mother and baby.
+• Screening pregnant women for substance use and offering information and more detailed examination in order to provide and prescribe treatment for both mother and baby if necessary.

 Mandated reporting of NAS cases in hospitals helps guide programs and services with consistent and reliable data on NAS incidence, trends and associated factors.
 It may also help identify more cases of maternal opioid use disorder, improving data critical to developing effective interventions.